JoseAtaQ/Binary-to-real/README.md

       git tag -f java_code   # To move your tag after you discovered...
       ```

-### Task 2: Rewrite your three methods using the JAVA-TAC style.
+### Task 2: Rewrite your three methods using the Java-TAC style.
    1. Change your working directory to the "java_tac" subdirectory.
    1. Create the file strtol.j to include your nextInt.j code.
    1. Refactor your `nextInt` method to be `strtol`.